trezzuri/erpnext-docs/docs/en/accounts/accounting-dimension-filter.md

 >

-## 1. How to create an Accounting Dimension Filter in ERPNext.
+## 1. How to create an Accounting Dimension Filter in SOMA.

 1. Go to the Accounting Dimension Filter list and click on New.